Indian natural history: Mammals

 Like the birds, the study of mammals was largely driven by hunters and for a while it was largely restricted to trophy hunting.
 It was perhaps when R. C. Wroughton, a forest officer who began a concerted study of the small mammals of India through the network of members of the Bombay Natural History Society, that mammalogy in India began in real earnest.
 He was initially interested in Hymenoptera, especially ants and later scorpions.
 His interest in scorpions led him to R. I. Pocock.
 At the time, Pocock was in charge of the Arachnida although he was interested in mammals.
 Attempts to start a large scale collection effort did not take off.
 In 1904 Captain Glen Liston of the Indian Medical Service read a paper on Plague, Rats and Fleas in which he noted the lack of information on rodents.
 Another paper by Dr Hossack of the plague department appeared.
 This interest in plague suddenly enabled the BNHS to raise funds for collection of small mammals.
 While hunters sent in many specimens for identification, there were a few who studied the habits of species in the wild.
 A major study of the rodents and bats was conducted by George Edward Dobson (1848–1895) a medical doctor by profession.
 Other notable mammalologists included Richard Lydekker (1849–1915), Robert Armitage Sterndale, Stanley Henry Prater (1890–1960) and Brian Houghton Hodgson (1800–1894).
 Richard Lydekker worked with the Geological survey of India and his primary focus during the period was on the fossil mammals of India.

 Live animals were sent from India to collections in Britain.
+The famous rhinoceros Clara came from Assam through the Nawab of Dhaka to Jan_Albert_Sichterman.
 Two rhinoceroses were sent from Chittagong in 1872 at the cost of £1,250.
 The Indian aristocracy who maintained their own menageries became contributors to such collections.
 Rajah Rajendra Mullick of Calcutta was made a Corresponding Member of the Zoological Society of London around 1860.
 In 1901 His Highness Sir Prabhu Narani Singh, Bahadur, G.C.I.E., Maharajah of Benares, who promised a supply of Indian elephants when required was elected an Honorary Member of the Society.

 Some work was also done on captive animals in the few zoos of the time.
 The foremost among these zoos was Alipore Zoological Gardens and significant work in captive breeding was done by the first superintendent of the zoo, Ram Brahma Sanyal (1858–1908).